dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-general General

 A *reference variable* is a variable that refers to another variable, called the *referent*.
 Therefore, a *reference variable* does not store its value.
 Instead, a *reference variable* refers to its *referent*.
 Thus, the value of a reference variable is always the same as its referent variable.
-A *reference variable* is a local variable declared with the `ref` modifier, or an instance of a `ref struct` type.
+A *reference variable* is a local variable declared with the `ref` modifier.

 > *Example:* The following example demonstrates a local *reference variable* whose *referent* is an element of an array:
 >